 HIV Testing Clinic and Outreach Sites

 The following organizations are funded by the Minnesota Department of Health to offer free and confidential rapid HIV antibody testing.
 Please note that getting an HIV test looks different right now.
-Call ahead or check the HIV and AIDS Community Service Directory During COVID-19 before going in.
+Call ahead before going in.
 Testing sites might:

 - Have the client call before entering the building.